slatouche/Dev_Team_Or_Bust/README.md

         --- Current API End Points
         - (GET) http://localhost:5000/api/TestModels         -> GetAllTestModels
         - (GET) http://localhost:5000/api/TestModels/{id}    -> GetTestModelByID
-    - ☐ Setup dependency injection to be able to swap repo used in controller
+    - ☑ Setup dependency injection to be able to swap repo used in controller
         - Add scoped mapping to Startup.ConfigureServices
         - Add contructor to controller to be able to inject dependency
-    - ☐
+    - ☐ Setup DBContext data access to get EF connection to DB
     - ☐ More TBA